matter-labs/zksync-era/docs/guides/external-node/03_running.md

 ## Infrastructure

 You need to set up a PostgreSQL server, however it is out of the scope of these docs, but the popular choice is to run it in Docker.
-There are many of guides on that, [here's one example](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/).
+There are many guides on that,
+[here's one example](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/).

 Note however that if you run PostgresSQL as a stand-alone Docker image (e.g. not in Docker-compose with a network shared